1. Catalogs

 Open the catalog to page 22

-Legacy 2 Magazine - 23
+Legacy 2 Magazine-23

 ortugal, the country of whimsical beaches, Porto wine, seafood, and also azulejos.
 Even people who aren’t familiar with the term, they visually recall the ceramic tiles painted in blue artistic patterns, repeated in many historical buildings or as rich accent elements such as house numbers.
 Profoundly linked to architectural use, it is usually applied as wall covering decoration, layering large surface areas on both the inside and outside of buildings.
 And we are proud of them.
-Being one of the most representative art forms of the Portuguese culture, the hand painted tiles reflect a...
+Being one of the most representative art forms of the Portuguese culture, the hand painted tiles reflect a tradition...

 Open the catalog to page 23

-Legacy 2 Magazine - 24
+Legacy 2 Magazine-24

 Laying the chequered patterns is a slow and complex and therefore expensive practice, a factor which gradually and sadly led to the disappearance of the art.
 “The master at the company I worked for believed in a very important thing: continuation, to guarantee the transition of knowledge from generation to generation”.
 At the time, the colleagues of Mr. Araújo were 60 years old and the manager was worried enough to bring in young people, “We had the opportunity to learn with those masters that left us with that legacy”.
-At the moment, those painters abandoned the craft or prefer to work in...
+At the moment, those painters abandoned the craft or prefer to work in their...

 Open the catalog to page 24